 The Great Depression led to a series of problems for the economy and the people.
 There was a drastic decrease in production and consumption in the economy.
 The rate of unemployment skyrocketed, resulting in hardships across the population.
 A lot of prominent banks failed and ran out of business.
 Eventually, the great depression shaped the politics of the U.S. and laid the foundations for The New Deal.

 NCERT Solution for Class 12 Economics Chapter 1 – Introduction gives a brief presentation about the subject.

 - Macroeconomics – It deals with the aggregate economic variables of the economy.

 - Revenue – The money that is earned is called revenue.

-NCERT Solutions for Class 12 Economics Chapter 1 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for the Class 12 CBSE syllabus.
+NCERT Solutions for Class 12 Economics Chapter 1 provides a broad degree of illustrative examples, which help the students to comprehend and learn quickly.
+The above-mentioned are the illustrations for the Class 12 CBSE syllabus.
 For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information.